acbilson/chaos-content/_index.md

 <div id="covid" style="display: none;">
 <h2 style="margin: 0;">Covid Memorial</h2>
-<p>These are today's Covid-related deaths in Cook County, Illinois, according to the medical examiner.
+<p>These are yesterday's Covid-related deaths in Cook County, Illinois, according to the medical examiner.
 A moment of silence.</p>
 <ul style="list-style-type: none;" id="deaths"></ul>
 <p>Where do I get this data?
 See <a href="{{< ref "/posts/data-journalism.md">}}">this post</a>.</p>
 </div>